uzervlad/aoc2023/README.md

 Day 7 is available on a [separate branch](https://github.com/uzervlad/aoc2023/tree/day7) for *reasons*

 Day 10 is available on a [separate branch](https://github.com/uzervlad/aoc2023/tree/day10) because the code is fucking horrific

+Day 11 is SO FUCKING INEFFICIENT BUT I DON'T KNOW HOW TO OPTIMIZE IT